alexwlchan/alexwlchan.net/src/_drafts/my-favourite-websites.md

 </figure>

 Where did those colours come from?
-The logo image was loaded from `signserver.panic.com`, which makes me think it reflected the current colours of [the physical sign on their building][panic_sign].
+The logo image gets loaded from `signserver.panic.com`, which makes me think it reflected the current colours of [the physical sign on their building][panic_sign].
 They even had a website where anybody could change the colours of the sign (though it's offline now -- they took the sign down when they moved offices).

 I love this detail: a tiny bit of the physical world seeping into the digital.